 Summer Institute

-The National Water Center Innovators Program Summer Institute is a seven-week experiential learning program that brings graduate students together with academic researchers, other professionals, and National Water Center staff.
-Since the first Summer Institute in 2015, over 150 students have participated in the program, which continues to play an important role in advancing the National Water Model.
+The Water Prediction Innovators Summer Institute is a seven-week experiential learning program that brings graduate students together with academic researchers, and other professionals.
+Since the first Summer Institute in 2015, more than 250 students have participated in the program, which continues to play an important role in advancing water prediction in the United States.

 About the Summer Institute

-The Summer Institute is a partnership between CUAHSI and the National Weather Service that aims to engage the academic community in research to advance the mission of the National Water Center.
-Summer Institute participants work on projects related to water prediction and flood forecasting.
+The Summer Institute is a partnership between CUAHSI and the University of Alabama that aims to engage the academic community in research to advance water prediction and flood forecasting.
 Students work in small teams and are mentored by university faculty and other professionals.
 Student applications are accepted in the fall of each year.

 Although there may be some overlap between a Summer Institute project and an individual student's academic research, Summer Institute projects generally are self-contained.
 The Summer Institute culminates in a capstone presentation and a final project report.
 Most project teams have published their work in a scientific journal after the completion of the program.